-Red Cabbage: Quality and supplies are good.
+Red Cabbage: WATCHLIST Quality looks good, but supplies are light.

 Spinach: WATCHLIST Supplies are limited with some growers and quality is okay.
 We have seen some reports of weak texture, discoloration, wilting, moderate wind damage and there has been some insect damage.
 We have also recently seen heavy mechanical damage due to brittle texture.
 The warm soil temperatures are leading to rapid growth.